wouterdebie/i2cssh/README.md

-## NOTE (fall 2022)

-I finally took some time to rewrite `i2cssh` in python.
-For a while now Iterm2 has had a python API that allows you to automate a bunch of stuff.
-This python implementation uses that API to do the same thing as the original ruby script.
-This should make this app more maintainable, since it doesn't rely on any weird AppleScript bindings and emitting key codes.
-Secondly, it should be quite a bit faster in generating the ssh windows.

-I've regained new interest, so if you find a bug, please report!
-Make sure to include your configuration!

 # i2cssh

 `i2cssh` is a csshX (http://code.google.com/p/csshx/) like tool for connecting ssh to multiple machines using ssh.
 But instead of creating separate windows and having a master window for input, `i2cssh` uses [Iterm2](https://iterm2.com/) split panes and allows to "Send input to all sessions" (⌘-shift-I) to send commands to all sessions.